 Controlling the Pizza Oven Temperature – You can test your oven’s heat in a number of places, including the dome face, the top of the hearth, the air circulating in the oven, and the refractory material behind the dome and cooking floor face.
 Each holds a number of clues for understanding how your oven is performing, and what you should do to manage it.

-What to Cook – Check out some amazing recipes you can cook in your own pizza oven.
-You aren’t limited to just pizzas and there are literally thousands of different recipes and items you can cook!
+What to Cook – Check out over 200 amazing recipes you can cook in your own pizza oven.
+You aren’t limited to just pizzas; there are literally thousands of different recipes and items you can cook!

 Pizza Oven Types